aws-samples/aws-waf-dashboard/README.md

 That's all!
 Now, your WAF logs will be send from WAF service throug Kinesis Firehose directly to ElasticSearch cluster and will become available to you using Kibana dashboards.
 After a couple of minutes, you should start seeing that your dashboards have got data on it.

+Important!
+By the default,  Kibana dashboard  will be publicly accessible from Internet (although only Administrator will be able to create users who will be able to log in).
+In production environment, we recomend to put a proxy in front of it, to allow access only from specific IP addresses.

 <img src="graphics/7.png" width="700">